open-afc-project/openafc/README.md

+Welcome to the OpenAFC project.
+This open-source project is sponsored by Broadcom, CableLabs, Cisco, Wi-Fi Alliance (WFA) and Wireless Broadband Alliance (WBA).
+You can get involved by following the link below on how to contribute.
 This work is licensed under the OpenAFC Project License, a copy of which is included in the LICENSE.txt file with this software program.

 <br />